Born July 21, 1921; died December 21, 1965; age 44.

 The Bristol isolate was sent to Gunther Osche of Friederich Alexanders Universitat, Erlangen, Germany.
 I'm not sure about the date, I assume 1947 or 48 because Nigon certainly had it prior to 1949.
 Osche confirmed that it was a Rhabditis.
 It was later sent to Nigon who identified the species as R. elegans, conforming with the original description by Maupas (1900).
 Osche (1952) placed R. elegans and R. briggsae (and maybe others) in subgenus Caenorhabditis; Dougherty (1955) elevated the subgenus to a genus. (see Andrássy, 1983).

-Nigon and Dougherty (1949) did some classic mating studies with C. briggsae and C. elegans.
-Among other things, I think that is where they found that hermaphrodites mated with males produced more male offspring.
-Also, they began to realize that these were prime candidates for genetic studies (Nigon, 1949, Dougherty and Calhoun, 1948, etc), and described the first morphological mutant of C. briggsae (Nigon and Dougherty, 1950).
+Nigon and Dougherty (1949) were unsuccessful in crossing C. briggsae and C. elegans.
+Among other things, they found that the nematodes produced more male offspring at higher temperatures but that the males produced at those temperatures were sterile.
+Building on 70 years of earlier work with rhabditid nematodes, amplified by their own studies, they recognized that these were prime candidates for genetic studies (Nigon, 1949, Dougherty and Calhoun, 1948, etc), and described the first morphological mutant of C. briggsae (Nigon and Dougherty, 1950).

 The Bergerac strain of C. elegans could not be cultured at temperatures above 18C; at that temperature it became infertile.
 The Bristol strain can be cultured at temperatures up to 25C, though males will not copulate below 20C (Fatt and Dougherty, 1963; Nicholas, 1975).
 In several reported cases, rhabditid nematodes seem to be adversely affected by higher temperatures.
 For example, embryogenesis fails at temperatures of 25C and higher in Rhabditis cucumeris isolated from soil in the Central Valley of California (Venette and Ferris, 1997).